 Bullying is the use of aggression or exclusion with the intention of hurting or exercising power over another person.
 Bullying results in pain and distress to the victim.

 Bullying can be:

-- Emotional being unfriendly, excluding, tormenting (e.g., hiding personal items, threatening gestures) - Physical pushing, kicking, hitting, punching, or any use of violence - Verbal use of inflammatory or hate language based on how a person identifies him/her/their self, name-calling, sarcasm, spreading rumors, teasing
+- Emotional- being unfriendly, excluding, tormenting (e.g., hiding personal items, threatening gestures) - Physical- pushing, kicking, hitting, punching, or any use of violence - Racial- racial taunts, graffiti, gestures - Verbal- name-calling, sarcasm, spreading rumors, teasing